Center-for-the-Future-of-Trust/dissentometer/scrape_wikipedia/README.md

 -------------

-So if you don’t specify --langs, it runs with --langs all by default.
+So if you don’t specify `--langs`, it runs with `--langs all` by default.

 That means for every article in your root categories, the scraper will: